 A variety of crafts are displayed in the cabinets on the landing outside the common room.
 The Arts Society welcomes proposals from members for such displays.

 The Arts Society actively collects art works, and manages an outstanding collection of paintings, drawings, prints, photographs, textiles, sculptures and ceramics.
 Art works are displayed throughout the college.
 Loans from artists, collectors and museums ensure the view is periodically refreshed.

-Life Drawing Classes and other activities
+Life Drawing Workshops and other activities

 Picture Loan Scheme

 The Loan Scheme means individual members of College, who live in College property, can borrow an original work of art from the Arts Society, to hang in their office or room.
 Keep an eye on the Newssheet for details of when and where they will next be displayed.

 Art Review and Frieze Magazine are available to read in the Common Room, courtesy of Arts Society subscriptions, as well as the mazazine of the Tate Gallery.

 The committee meets twice a term at 1pm on Wednesdays of Weeks 0 and 5.